We earn a commission for products purchased through some links in this article.

 3. Glitter salt dough

 Now you can put glitter in your salt dough because, well why not… Kids love glitter, right?
+Check out this cool glitter jars craft if you need any more proof that children just love sparkle!

 4. Jewellery bowls